 The program brings together investigators from multiple departments and centers across the campus, including Medicine, Pharmacology, Immunology, Pathology, Biochemistry and Molecular Genetics, the School of Dental Medicine and the School of Public Health.
 Major areas of strength in lung cancer research include characterization and treatment of preneoplastic lesions, targeted therapies against oncogenic tyrosine kinase drivers, and determinants of response to immunotherapy.

-Investigators currently are supported by major grants from the NCI, VA, DOD, LUNGevity Foundation, and the AACR.
+Investigators are currently supported by major grants from the National Cancer Institute (NCI), Veterans Affairs (VA), Department of Defense (DOD), LUNGevity Foundation, the American Association for Cancer Research (AACR) and the American Lung Association (ALA).
 In addition, University of Colorado has become a national and international clinical center for chemopreventive and immunopreventive clinical trials, as well as treatment of lung cancers with identified oncogenic drivers.
 Interactions between clinicians and basic/translational scientists have led to studies correlating findings in preclinical models with analysis of tissues from lung cancer patients.